atrocore/atrocore/README.md

 * Enable cross departmental collaboration and transparency
 * Deliver added value and an optimal experience for employees, customers, partners, and end users.

+AtroCore handles very large datasets without loss of performance.
+In this [demo video](https://vimeo.com/1215540661) we demonstrate an instance with 50+ million products and 1+ billion attribute values (20 attributes per product).

 ## Software which extends AtroCore